CSCfi/pouta-openshift-cluster/playbooks/openshift/README.md

 - used to tear the cluster resources down when using provision.yml

+### heat_deprovision.yml

+- used to tear the cluster resources down when using heat_provision.yml

 ### site.yml

 - aggregates all installation steps after provisioning into a single playbook